lindsey-ching/test-Spatial-Transcriptomics-Processing-Pipeline/docs/domain_detection_docs/add_clusters_cbg.md

 ### Parameter Descriptions

-- `grid_size`: Size of the grid squares used for spatial binning in STALigner analysis.
+- `grid_size`: Size of the grid squares used for spatial binning for STAligner.
 Defines the spatial resolution for cluster assignment - cells within grid_size/2 distance from a grid center in both x and y directions will be assigned to that grid's cluster.
 Must match the grid size used in the original STALigner clustering step.